aorborc/vertex-file-processor/README.md

 Vertex File Processor (Next.js, JS)

-This app accepts a PDF URL and a prompt, downloads the file, uploads it to Google Cloud Storage, calls Vertex AI (Gemini 1.5) with the file + prompt, and returns the result as JSON.
+This app accepts a PDF URL and a prompt, uploads the file to Google Cloud Storage, calls Vertex AI (Gemini) with the file + prompt, then posts the extracted fields to a Zoho Creator form.
+The API returns Zoho Creator’s add‑record response.

 Setup
 - Node: 18+